benmanthey/Power-Requests/readme.txt

 http://download.microsoft.com/download/7/E/7/7E7662CF-CBEA-470B-A97E-CE7CE0D98DC2/AvailabilityRequests.docx

 Version:
+1.2.1.0 -- January 26, 2017 -- Modidfied Close Handle and Power Clear Request vis so an error in does not prevent the dll call from working.
 1.2.0.0 -- March 20, 2016 -- Added additional vi that uses FGV to keep track of  handle, also added demo using new vi.
 Cleaned up some additional data types.
 1.1.0.0 -- March 18, 2016 -- Cleaned up handle type, closed pointer after use and changed conditional disable structure so functions can be used outside of a project
 1.0.0.0 -- March 8, 2016 -- Initial release